JStolarczyk/PassManager/README.md

 # Secure Password Manager

 ## Summary
-This Secure Password Manager is designed to store login credentials safely while offering a user-friendly interface.
+This secure Password Manager is designed to store login credentials safely while offering a user-friendly interface.
 Key features include:

+- Secure encryption and hashing mechanisms
 - Light and Dark theme modes
 - Password strength indicator
 - Search functionality
 - Password generation (random or easy-to-remember words)
-- Secure encryption and hashing mechanisms

 ## Usage
 To use the password manager, first register an account.
 After logging in, you can add entries for your login credentials.
 Each entry consists of a title, username, and encrypted password.